Date of Design

 115 mm L, 11.6 mm W, 61 mm H

-iPhone (aluminium, glass, silicon, carbon)
+iPhone (aluminum, glass, silicon, carbon)

 CITIZEN:Citizen is constantly questioning the value of and our relationship to objects.
 In the vein of commenting on mass culture and mass consumerism, Tobias Wong’s latest creation, exclusively for CITIZEN:Citizen.